Fauzulazkia462/funding-rate-flip-prototype/README.md

 ## Run the backend
 1. Open a terminal in the folder `funding-rate-flip-prototype`.
 2. Type `cd backend` and hit enter.
+3. Type `npm install` and hit enter.
-3. Type `node index.js` and hit enter.
+4. Type `node index.js` and hit enter.

 ## Run the frontend
 1. Open a terminal in the folder `funding-rate-flip-prototype`.
 2. Type `cd frontend` and hit enter.
+3. Type `npm install` and hit enter.
-3. Type `npm run dev` and hit enter.
+4. Type `npm run dev` and hit enter.
-4. By default, the frontend will run on port `5173`.
+5. By default, the frontend will run on port `5173`.

 ## Access the app thru the browser
 1. Open a browser.